TheManuelML/obsidian-agent/README.md

 To use these AI services, you must provide an API key for your chosen provider: [supported providers](./docs/providers.md).
 You can choose which provider to use, and you are responsible for obtaining and managing your API keys.

+The plugin hasn't been accepted yet.
+To used it, download it by cloning the repo inside `/YourVault/.obsidian/plugins/` directory.

 ## 🫱🏼‍🫲🏼 Contributing & Support